CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Uninstall-NetQ.md

 weight: 560
 toc: 3
 ---
-You can remove the NetQ software from your system server and switches when necessary.
+This page outlines how to remove the NetQ software from your system server and switches.

 ## Remove the NetQ Agent and CLI